 The Board has determined that all Compensation Committee members are non-employee directors and, except Stephen Robertson, qualify as independent directors.
 In making its determination, the Board has considered all factors specifically relevant to determining whether a director has a relationship with the company that would materially impair the director's ability to make independent judgments about executive officer compensation, including: (i) the source of such director's compensation; (ii) any consulting, advisory or other compensatory fees paid by the company to the director; and (iii) any other affiliations the director has with the company and its affiliates, including engagements by clients that are companies or affiliates of companies for which members of the Compensation Committee serve as officers or directors.
+Stephen Robertson serves as a non-independent member of the Compensation Committee pursuant to Nasdaq Rule 5605(d)(2)(B), and, consistent with the requirements of this rule, Mr. Robertson will cease to be a member of the Compensation Committee on or before November 29, 2019.

 The Compensation Committee and the Board solicit recommendations from our CEO and other officers regarding compensation matters, including the compensation of executive officers and key employees other than our CEO.
 They assist the Compensation Committee by providing information such as financial results, short-term and long-term business and financial plans, and strategic objectives, as well as their views on compensation programs and levels.
-Our CEO attended the Compensation Committee meeting held during 2017.
+Our CEO attended all of the Compensation Committee meetings held in 2018, although he did not participate in any portion of the meetings related to his compensation and performance.
 Only members of the Compensation Committee vote on matters before that Committee.